mattstruble/zero-router/README.md

 ## TODO

 - [x] UCI configurations aren't standing up any of the wifi networks.
+- [x] Support dual wifi devices out of the box
 - [ ] Create different configs for eth0, dual wifi, and adblock